 1. Your Profile Picture

 Every aspect of your dating account is important.
-But, when it comes to your profile picture, things take centre-stage.
+But, when it comes to your profile picture, things take center stage.
 The very first thing people will notice about you is your profile photo and whether correct or false, they will draw conclusions about your personality right there.
 For this reason, you want to make sure it shows the best of you, without appearing overly staged.

 - Use a clear picture.
 If possible, get a professional photo taken.
 That is not entirely necessary, though, considering how good everyday smartphones have become at taking images.